Udupi washroom case: NCW member Khushbu Sundar visits college

-A member of the National Commission for Women, Khushbu Sundar visited Netra Jyothi Institute of Allied Health Sciences in Udupi on Thursday in connection with the ‘Udupi washroom case’.
+A member of the National Commission for Women Khushbu Sundar visited a paramedical college in Udupi on Thursday in connection with the ‘Udupi washroom case’.

+Sundar visited the college to investigate the case in which girl students had placed a mobile camera in a washroom to record a video of a student of another community.

 Deccan Herald News now on Telegram - Click here to subscribe